MaastrichtU-IDS/d2s-docs/docs/d2s-installation.md

 > We recommend to use [pipx](https://pipxproject.github.io/pipx/) if you just want to execute `d2s`.
 You can also install with [pip](https://pypi.org/project/pip/) or pip3 depending on your preferences.

-See those [instructions to install d2s on Windows](/docs/install-windows) using Chocolatey.
-To run CWL workflows on Windows, see the [official CWL Windows documentation](https://github.com/common-workflow-language/cwltool/blob/master/windowsdoc.md).
+See those [instructions to install d2s on Windows](/docs/d2s-installation#install-pipx-on-windows) using Chocolatey and pipx.
+Some features support on Windows is still a work in progress, such as CWL workflows (see the [official CWL Windows documentation](https://github.com/common-workflow-language/cwltool/blob/master/windowsdoc.md) to make it work).

 Requirements: